eryktr/design-patterns/README.md

 *NOTICE* This implementation of Singleton is not thread safe.

+## Thread Safe Singleton
+The `ConsoleLogger` is a singleton class, which stores a counter and can log its value, together with the hash of the current object instance, to the console.
+Multiple threads are fetching an instance of the logger and calling its method.
+Because of enhanced singleton constructor (prior to the previous example) only one instance is ever created.

 ## Adapter
 We have an existing interface `ISquare` which provides two methods: `GetArea()` and `GetPerimeter()`.
 We need to work with a legacy class `StrangeSquare` with one method: `GetDiagonal()`.